You are SPOILT!

 I don’t know, you tell me!

-I’ve been working on this for many years, but the actual execution is recent, and it is still in major development.
+I’ve been working on this for a few years now, but the actual execution is recent, and it is still in major development.
 So feedback is essential.
-As I write this (April 2017) I am re-editing the entire site, so your input would really help me.
+As I write this (Feb 2018) I am re-editing the entire site, so your input would really help me.

 Email me at email@example.com or use the contact button at the top of each page.

-I will of course keep all your correspondence and details private and safe, do not fear!
+I will of course keep all your correspondence and details private and safe.

-However, at present I am not getting enough, even to keep this site working, let alone make all the improvements and additions.
+At present, I am not repeat NOT getting enough.
+Even to keep this site working, let alone make all the improvements and additions.

-So please – top right button – donate anything you wish if you get something worthwhile out of the site.
+Donate if you get something worthwhile out of the site.
+Small donations ($1) are welcome.